Foreign travel advice

-Demonstrations and protests take place regularly.
-These can be violent.
-You should be vigilant and avoid large crowds and demonstrations.
+Demonstrations and protests take place regularly and can turn violent.
+You should be vigilant, avoid large crowds and demonstrations and be alert to local and regional developments.
 See Safety and security

 An attack took place near Karranah village on the evening of 28 August 2015 against security personnel.
 One person was reportedly killed and several others injured.

 On 28 July 2015, there was an attack on a bus transporting security personnel in Sitra, which led to fatalities.

 Large caches of explosives and weapons have been discovered by the Bahraini authorities, most recently on 3 November 2015.

 There were fatal bomb explosions on the Budaiya Highway near Al Daih on 3 March 2014, in East Eker on 4 July 2014 and in the village of Demistan near Hamad Town on 8-9 December 2014.

 The government of Bahrain has imposed a curfew on the waterways around Bahrain between 6pm and 4am.
 You should respect the curfew.
 See Sea travel

 There is a high threat from terrorism.
 Terrorists continue to issue statements threatening to carry out attacks in the Gulf region.
 See Terrorism

 You must have legal status in Bahrain when you depart.
 See Exit requirements

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.